 Addressing our virtual water use is the real opportunity to make our communities more resilient to drought and other extreme weather events, although this requires us to think longer term.
 While turning off the tap as you brush our teeth will immediately save a gallon or two, skipping one hamburger is not going to put 660 gallons in your local reservoir.
 We need to think of the big picture and in creative ways.
 Choosing pasture-raised instead of industrially produced meat, for example, will support farmers who don’t rely largely on feed grains irrigated with limited groundwater or surface water supplies.
 Investing in energy efficiency or even renewable energy at home will help reduce our need for water-dependent power plants.
 Avoiding “fast fashion” clothing brands and instead buying vintage or well-made and long-lasting pieces will reduce how much water is required to grow cotton and manufacture your clothes.

-These are just a handful of many individual choices that can help us use less water, and collectively, they all send a signal to those who make what we use and the products we buy that we want a more sustainable future.
+These are just a handful of many individual choices that can help reduce our water usage and, collectively, they all send a signal to those who make what we use and the products we buy that we want a more sustainable future.

 Water is indeed everywhere, but it is also needed to do just about anything.
 The important first step that we can all take right now is to find out how much water we really use.
 The daily choices we make to waste less water today, whether directly through the tap or virtually through our food, energy and shopping habits, can help us make sure that there’s enough for all of us now and in the future.